 The first thing you have to do however, is to give your elbow rest.

-Tennis elbow exercise 1: Stretching the extensor carpi radialis longus
+Tennis elbow exercise 1: Stretching the tense muscle

 The first tennis elbow stretching exercise is also the most important one.
-It will stretch the extensor carpi radialis muscle to reduce the tension on the muscle.
+It will stretch the muscle to reduce the tension.
 It goes like this:

 - Grab the hand of the painful elbow with the hand of your healthy one.